HomeArticle

 36Kr: Actually, you didn't want to show up and speak before.

 Chen Bo: Actually, the cultural style of a company is set by its founders.
-Why didn't we often come out and talk before?
-Our founders are not the overly lively type.
+Why didn't we often come out to talk before?
+Our founders aren't of the overly lively type.
 Even two years ago, we didn't want to be known by the media, not even a single word.

 This is related to the style of Chaoshan people.
-One of our founders is from Chaoshan, and I'm from Hakka.
+He's from Chaoshan, and I'm from Hakka.
 In fact, our personalities are the same.
-We believe that it's best to be like Ma Huateng, making money quietly.
+We believe that it's best to be like Ma Huateng, just make money quietly.

-36Kr: Why did you choose to speak up at this stage?
+36Kr: Why choose to speak out at this stage?

 Chen Bo: Essentially, it's a need for development.
-What I've observed is that the world has entered a new cycle.
-In the past, we called it "cross - border e - commerce going global", and now it's called "brand going global".
+What I've observed now is that the world has entered a new cycle.
+Before, we called it "cross - border e - commerce going global", and now it's called "brands going global".
 This is a stage where Chinese brands are directly challenging old - world brands (such as Sony and Apple).
 Who can become a global brand in the future?
-Besides those top - notch hardcore companies, there are also variables for small and medium - sized companies like ours.
-So we can't be "narrow - minded" and stay in our own circle anymore.
+Besides those top - notch hardcore companies, there are also variables for medium - and small - sized companies like ours in the process.
+So we can't be "narrow - minded" and be trapped in our own circle anymore.

-36Kr: What do you think is the biggest shortcoming of Smart Pie now?
+36Kr: What do you think is the biggest shortcoming of Smart School now?

 Chen Bo: Actually, our current shortcoming is in software.
-We need to be clear that the software here is not the kind of software in the Internet field that focuses on mass customer acquisition, large - scale effects, and closed - loop business models.
-Instead, it needs to be strongly combined with hardware.
-It includes two levels: one is the firmware and slicing software of the machine itself to drive the hardware to work; the other is the ecological software that matches the machine, such as the model library and mobile phone apps.
+We need to be clear that the software here isn't the kind of software in the Internet field that focuses on mass customer acquisition, large - scale effects, and closed - loop business models.
+Instead, it needs to be strongly integrated with hardware.
+It includes two levels: one is the firmware and slicing software of the machine itself, which is used to drive the hardware to work; the other is the ecological software that matches the machine, such as the model library and mobile phone apps.

-So although we only mention "software", ultimately it refers to the ability to integrate and close - loop the entire 3D printing software and hardware ecosystem.
-At present, only a few companies, including us, have such capabilities.
-The best one is definitely TuoZhu, and we still haven't done well enough.
+So although we only mention "software", ultimately it refers to your ability to integrate and close - loop the entire 3D printing software - hardware ecosystem.
+At present, only a few of us have such an ability.
+Undoubtedly, Tuozhu is doing the best, and we still haven't done well enough.

 36Kr: People used to think that 3D printing was about competing in hardware parameters.
-After TuoZhu entered the market, where is its software advantage reflected?
+After Tuozhu entered the market, where exactly does its software advantage lie?
 Is it in printing efficiency or simple completion rate?

-Chen Bo: TuoZhu's entry has raised the standard to the current level.
-In fact, from the perspective of industry breakdown, its hardware is not the best, but its software is indeed a moat.
-For other companies, including us, it's very difficult to catch up in a short time.
+Chen Bo: Tuozhu's entry has raised the standard to the current level.
+Actually, from the perspective of industry breakdown, its hardware isn't the best, but its software is indeed a moat.
+At present, it's difficult for other companies, including us, to catch up in a short time.

 The core problem that software solves is actually "stability".
-Before TuoZhu emerged, the software of most companies was basically at the "barely usable" level and played a supporting role, while hardware was the main focus of innovation.
-But looking at the later development, with ordinary hardware, as long as the software is well - tuned, the user experience can also be very smooth.
+Before Tuozhu emerged, the software of most companies was basically at the level of "just usable" and played a supporting role, while hardware was the main focus of innovation.
+But looking at the subsequent development, with ordinary hardware, as long as the software is well - tuned, the user experience can also be very smooth.

-36Kr: What is the most intuitive difference of this "stability" at the user end?
+36Kr: What's the most intuitive difference in this "stability" at the user end?

-Chen Bo: The most core point lies in the success rate, both for single - print and continuous - print success rates.
+Chen Bo: The most crucial point lies in the success rate, both for single - print and continuous - print success rates.

 Let me put it in an intuitive way.
-If a family user buys and uses a brand in the T2 echelon of 3D printers, the machine may need to be reset and self - leveled every half - month before it can continue to be used.
-This wasn't a big problem before because users didn't need to adjust it manually.
-But TuoZhu can maintain stable operation for more than a month continuously.
+If a household user buys and uses a brand in the second - tier of 3D printing (T2), this machine may need to be reset and self - leveled every half - month before it can continue to be used.
+There wasn't much of a problem with this in the past because users didn't need to adjust it manually.
+But Tuozhu can maintain continuous and stable operation for more than a month.

 This is the difference in consistency.
-It's not a hardware problem.
-The hardware can restore its accuracy after resetting, but it's about software control.
-Can the algorithm remember the accuracy deviation generated by the hardware after each print?
+It's not a hardware problem because the hardware can restore its accuracy after resetting, but it's about software control.
+After each print, can the algorithm remember the accuracy deviation caused by the hardware?
 Can it be restored every time?
-This is the accumulation of algorithms, and we are still working hard to catch up.
+This requires the accumulation of algorithms, and we're still working hard to catch up.

-36Kr: So that's why you are using DJI's methodology now?
+36Kr: So that's why you're using DJI's methodology now?

-Chen Bo: We are indeed learning DJI's methodology for product development.
-We need its software and algorithms, and also its methodology for firmware development combined with hardware.
-It's not about looking at the firmware it develops, but about the entire system.
-This situation occurs in the entire industry, including TuoZhu: the hardware product is well - made, but the software optimization can't keep up.
-If we adopt this methodology, we can correct the process of constantly making mistakes before.
+Chen Bo: We're indeed learning DJI's methodology for product development.
+Their software and algorithms are what we need, and there's also the methodology for firmware development in combination with hardware.
+It's not about looking at what kind of firmware they've developed, but about the entire system.
+This situation occurs in the entire industry, including Tuozhu: the hardware products are well - made, but the software tuning can't keep up.
+If we adopt this methodology, it can correct the process of constantly making mistakes in the past.

 36Kr: Did you think about doing it on your own before?

 Chen Bo: We used to try to form our own team to do it.
-In the previous few years, we also recruited a group of people to break through.
-Did it have any effect?
+In the past few years, we also recruited a group of people to break through.
+Did we achieve any results?
 Definitely, but it was all about trial - and - error, and the efficiency was extremely low.
 We found that hardware can be gradually accumulated and iterated, and people have mastered the rules, but software is a binary relationship of 0 and 1.
 Our previous team lacked software thinking.
 When you form a team, it takes time for it to grow, and your competitors are also making progress.
-So now we are changing our approach.
+So now we've changed our approach to improve the situation.

-36Kr: If after introducing this system, it is still proven that we can't produce good products, will you make more radical adjustments?
+36Kr: If, after introducing this system, we still can't produce good products after verification, will you make more radical adjustments?

-Chen Bo: Our stance is very clear, which is to "revolutionize ourselves".
-If the products in 2024 and 2025 still can't meet the market's expectations or reach the level of competing with rivals, it means that our management ability has really reached the ceiling.
+We've made our stance very clear, which is to "revolutionize ourselves".
+If the products in 2024 and 2025 still can't meet the market's expectations or reach the level of competing with rivals, it means that our management ability has indeed reached its ceiling.

 Our attitude is open: if we can't do it well, let more suitable people do it.
-We may even consider introducing professional managers.
-To be honest, if the three of us can't do it well, it means there is a problem with our own abilities.
+We'll even consider introducing professional managers.
+To be honest, if the three of us can't do it well, it means there's a problem with our own abilities.
 I have the same attitude towards my management department.
-If it can't lead the team forward, I will step down and give way to more capable people.
+If they can't lead the company forward, I'll step down and let more capable people take over.

-36Kr: Then how can you ensure your control in such in - depth cooperation or even takeover?
+36Kr: Then, in such in - depth cooperation or even takeover, how can you ensure your control?

-Chen Bo: It's still the same logic: if you terminate the cooperation, do you have other ways out?
-No. Although your profit margin may decrease, in terms of total profit, if you used to earn 100 million yuan and in the future you can earn 3 - 5 billion yuan, why not?
-Doing business is not playing house.
+Chen Bo: It's still the same logic: if you terminate the cooperation, do you have any other ways out?
+No. Although your profit margin may decrease, in terms of total profit, if you used to earn 100 million yuan and will earn three to five billion yuan in the future, what's wrong with that?
+Doing business isn't playing house.

-We started our business in Huaqiangbei, which is a very grassroots - style startup in Shenzhen.
+We started in Huaqiangbei, which is a very grass - roots startup in Shenzhen.
 Later, we transformed from a cross - border e - commerce model to product development.
 At that time, there was just such an opportunity, and the industry had a high ceiling, so we could pursue it.
 But if we still can't succeed after our efforts, we definitely need to make adjustments.

 Saturn+4+Ultra (Image source/Enterprise)

 Let me give you an example.
 If I give you 200,000 yuan, you can buy a very good car and drive it right away.
 But if you use this 200,000 yuan to develop a car on your own, you may not even be able to make a wheel in the end.
-So which one is more cost - effective?
-When you can't do it on your own, you need to have the determination.
-As long as you can stay in the game, it's better than being eliminated.
+So which is more cost - effective?
+When you can't do it on your own, you need to be decisive.
+As long as you can stay at the table, it's better than being kicked out.

-36Kr: When did this change specifically happen?
-I remember you were very high - spirited when I saw you in 2023.
+36Kr: When exactly did this change occur?
+I remember you seemed very high - spirited when I met you in 2023.

-Chen Bo: The change happened from the end of 2024 to the beginning of 2025.
+Chen Bo: The change occurred from the end of 2024 to the beginning of 2025.
 Theoretically, we should have launched a product at the end of 2024 to capture the incremental market.
-At that time, some of our competitors hadn't launched new products for two years, and we needed to beat them to the punch.
+At that time, some of our competitors hadn't launched new products for two years, and we needed to beat them to it.

 However, the product developed by the team we formed in 2023 was constantly delayed.
 At that moment, I realized that our efforts couldn't keep up with the intensity of the market.
-It was very painful at that time.
-You were clearly going all - in.
-All resources were allocated to the product R & D, but the result we delivered couldn't keep up with the products already launched by our competitors.
+It was extremely painful at that time because you were already in an all - in state.
+All resources were allocated to the R & D of this product, but the result couldn't catch up with the products already launched by our competitors.

 36Kr: Haven't you experienced such a setback before?
 Will you doubt yourself?

-Chen Bo: Things went smoothly before.
-There is no self - doubt.
+Chen Bo: We had a relatively smooth journey before.
+There's no self - doubt.
 We've been in business for ten years.

 We immediately looked for a way out.
-Looking back and analyzing the success patterns of these "top students", we found an interesting phenomenon: in the field of hardware innovation going global, leading brands like TuoZhu, Insta360, and EcoFlow, their core teams largely originate from DJI.
-This shows that DJI not only outputs products but also a set of systematic hardware engineering capabilities that have been repeatedly verified by the market.
+Looking back to analyze the success patterns of these "top students", we found an interesting phenomenon: in the field of hardware innovation going global, leading brands like Tuozhu, Insta360, and EcoFlow, their core teams largely originated from DJI.
+This shows that DJI not only outputs products but also a system - level hardware engineering ability that has been repeatedly verified by the market.

-This commonality in genes made us realize that DJI is the technological parent that can help us break through the bottleneck.
-Since we've seen the optimal solution right in front of us, we just went directly to DJI.
-This is the way out we're looking for.
+This common genetic feature made us realize that DJI is the technological mother - body that can help us break through the bottleneck.
+Since we've identified the optimal solution right in front of us, we just went directly to DJI.
+This is the way out we've been looking for.

-At that time, through a familiar intermediary, the speed from the initial communication to the confirmation of cooperation between the two sides was extremely fast.
+At that time, with the introduction of a familiar intermediary, the speed from the first communication to the confirmation of cooperation between the two sides was extremely fast.

 36Kr: What was the main reason for the delay of that generation of products at that time?

 Chen Bo: It was still the ability of engineering mass - production.
-You pre - researched a lot of technologies, but when you put them together on one machine, single - point bugs would affect the whole.
-At that time, it was shown that the multi - color printing efficiency did not meet the standard, so we were forced to only launch a single - color machine overseas.
-And I didn't even sell this generation of products in China.
+You've pre - researched a lot of technologies, but when you put them all together in one machine, single - point bugs will affect the whole.
+At that time, the multi - color printing efficiency didn't meet the standard, so we were forced to only release a single - color version of the machine overseas.
+And I didn't even sell this generation of products in the domestic market.
 You can imagine how painful I was.

-36Kr: Actually, I remember that you've had several products with good crowdfunding results over the years.
+36Kr: Actually, I remember that some of your products have achieved good crowdfunding results over the years.

-Chen Bo: The later machine shipped more than 200,000 units overseas last year.
+Chen Bo: Regarding the later - model machine, we shipped more than 200,000 units overseas last year.
 From an industry perspective, more than 200,000 units is already a hit product.
 However, in front of the first - place brand, you're nothing.
-Even if your single - model sales rank second, but if the first - place brand sells one million units, 200,000 units means a five - fold gap.
+Even if your single - model product ranks second, if the first - place brand sells one million units, a sales volume of 200,000 units means a five - fold gap.

-So in such a gap, what's the meaning of being the second?
-Is there any difference between the second, third, and fourth?
-Is there any difference between the fifth and the tenth?
-No. It's meaningless to alternate the rankings.
+So, in the face of such a gap, what's the meaning of being second?
+Is there any difference between being second, third, or fourth?
+Is there any difference between being fifth or tenth?
+No. It's meaningless to alternate rankings.

-So although you've actually achieved something, when the outside world observes you, you're just not significant enough.
+So, although you've indeed achieved something, when the outside world observes you, you're just not significant enough.

-36Kr: In 2023, your scale was already one billion yuan, and last year it was 2.3 billion yuan.
-Although it has been increasing in these three years, it doesn't seem to have the previous high - speed doubling growth.
+36Kr: In 2023, your scale reached one billion yuan, and last year it was 2.3 billion yuan.
+Although it's been